 Clearly, if you have successfully landed a forklift operator job that pays £18/h and work a typical 37.5 hour week, you can be well on your way to earning £35,100 gross income and a take home pay of £27,530.16 a year!

 What Training Can You Do To Achieve Higher Forklift Driver Salaries?

-Of course some forklift driver jobs offer payment on a per hour basis and clearly the more hours and overtime you work, the higher your pay package will be.
-Furthermore, some jobs may offer a premium hourly pay.
-For example, if you are contracted to work during what is called ‘twilight hours’ (which can range from anywhere between 20.00 to 06.00 depending on the employer) you may be entitled for premium pay which could see you earning in excess of £18 an hour.
+Of course, some forklift driver jobs offer payment on a per-hour basis and clearly the more hours and overtime you work, the higher your pay package will be.
+Furthermore, some jobs may offer premium hourly pay.
+For example, if you are contracted to work during what is called ‘twilight hours’ (which can range from anywhere between 20.00 to 06.00 depending on the employer) you may be entitled to premium payments which could see you earning in excess of £18 an hour.
 Just make sure you clarify with your employer what is classed as twilight hours before you consider taking a forklift driver job.

 Be sure to get in touch with the Trucks Direct team today to have any of your forklift questions, answered.